-Image refresh rate mismatch means all UK Xbox One models suffer from image judder and dropped frames when connected to standard 50Hz set-top boxes
+Image refresh rate mismatch means all UK Xbox One models suffer from image judder and dropped frames

 The TV integration feature of Microsoft's Xbox One is causing considerable judder on fast-moving content here in the UK, because it uses a higher refresh rate than our 50Hz set-top boxes.